bmutthoju/tutorials/Architecture/domain_driven_design_and_microservices_for_architects.md

 		2. Should I prefer an account with Low fees?
 (This one)
 5. Business Context: As an IT team, I need to be doing knowledge crunching exercises:
 	1. Focus areas for knowledge crunching
-		1. Be aware of the business Context
+		1. Be aware of the business Context (The IT team must be mindful of the context as they interpret the info and knowledge gained from each of the contexts or products)
 			1. Credit Cards Context
 			2. Savings Account Context
 			3. Merchant Account Context